Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 The Dynamics of the Board Vote

-We did what we could to respond to the sudden motion in a very narrow time frame of six days: Harnessing the power of our coalition and grassroots organizing, we generated over 600 written public comments for the meeting and rallied hundreds of South Bay residents, business owners, transit riders, and advocates to speak for Hybrid LPA at the Board Meeting.
+We did what we could to respond to the sudden motion in a very narrow time frame of six days: What we expected to be a routine Board vote—similar to the May 2024 Draft EIR meeting—became very different.
+The staff recommendation (Item 11) for Hybrid LPA and the Motion for Hawthorne (Item 11.1) were competing items.
+Initially planning for a simple FEIR certification vs No vote, we now had to to relitigate the case for Hybrid ROW vs Hawthorne with very little notice.
+Harnessing the power of our coalition and grassroots organizing, residents sent in thousands of emails supporting Hybrid LPA.
+Hundreds of South Bay residents, business owners, transit riders, and advocates showed up to speak for Hybrid LPA at the Board Meeting.
 We stood for effective transit and 1.5 million future riders.
-We called for no more delays and to certify the staff recommendation to bring rail within our lifetimes.
-Advocates arrived via Torrance Transit buses and Metro bus and rail.
+We called for no more delays and to advance the Hybrid LPA and staff recommendation to bring light rail within our lifetimes.
+Advocates arrived via Torrance Transit buses and via Metro bus and rail.
 We contacted Board Member offices by phone and with Coalition organizations.
-What we expected to be a routine Board vote—similar to the May 2024 Draft EIR meeting—quickly became very different.

-With only a few days to prepare, we showed up to for effective transit and evidence-based planning.
-But we didn’t realize we would be up against a political alliance of a County Supervisor, City of Redondo Beach, and a group of residents in Lawndale and Redondo Beach who had opposed ROW alignments for years.
+With only a few days to prepare, we showed up for effective transit and evidence-based planning.
+But we didn’t realize we were up against a political alliance of a County Supervisor, City of Redondo Beach, and residents in Lawndale and Redondo who had opposed ROW alignments for years.
 By all appearances, these three groups worked together on the switch to Hawthorne.

 The City of Redondo Beach historically had supported the right-of-way and had even located its Transit Center next to the rail corridor in anticipation of future rail service.
-In previous position letters they had requested trenching, which Metro had responded to by producing the Hybrid LPA with grade separations at 170th and 182nd.
-However, politics had changed within the council, and since 2023 they focused on “standing with our neighbors” and “protecting our quality of life” for the homeowners near the rail corridor.
+In previous position letters they requested trenching, which Metro had responded to by producing the Trench Options and Hybrid LPA with grade separations at 170th and 182nd.
+However, politics had changed within the council, and since 2023 they focused on “standing with our neighbors” and “protecting quality of life” for homeowners near the rail corridor.
 The city did not conduct public polling to assess for public support on route options, but dug their heels in on Hawthorne.
-They hired legal teams to prepare a challenge to the Final EIR and kept discussions only to closed session.
+They hired a legal team to prepare a challenge to the Final EIR and kept discussions to closed session.
 City council members lobbied the City of Hermosa Beach to take a position for Hawthorne.
-In neighborhood outreach we found most Redondo Beach residents, including in North Redondo, supported building on the ROW and that the city’s official views did not reflect theirs.
+In our neighborhood outreach we found most Redondo Beach residents, including in North Redondo, supported ROW or had no position, and the city’s official views did not reflect theirs.
+The most common question from our outreach was: “How soon will it be built?”

 As we expect transparency and sound governance from elected officials, we are disappointed in the lack of public process around the Motion, and how we were misled by Supervisor Mitchell’s office.
-This includes the lack of public outreach to businesses and residents on Hawthorne Blvd, the lack of outreach to coalition groups and Torrance on the motion, and the sudden introduction of a motion for Hawthorne after being told that the Supervisor had not taken a position and that the vote would come down to the final meeting.
-The motion completely blindsided advocates and staff, with little time to respond, conduct outreach, or engage businesses and those impacted on Hawthorne Blvd.
-In just a few short days her office worked to secure votes from Board Members.
+This includes the lack of outreach to stakeholders in Torrance and impacted groups on Hawthorne Blvd, the undercutting of Metro staff and the consistent support from transit advocates, and the sudden introduction of a motion for Hawthorne after being told that the Supervisor had not taken a position and the vote would come to the final meeting.
+The motion completely blindsided advocates and staff, with little time to respond, conduct outreach, or engage those impacted.
+In just a few short days the office worked to secure votes from Board Members.
 Donors were sent talking points.
 Trades were called off our coalition.
-Detailed email comments were sent by the neighborhood group.
+Direct emails were sent by the neighborhood group.
 The speed and coordination of so many stakeholders and the Metro Board to support a motion introduced less than a week before the vote is not a coincidence.

 Supervisor Mitchell expresses she is committed to this project and to making it a reality.
 She believes the Hawthorne Option to be a viable and superior project.
-The project has commitments for funding from state representatives but uncertainties with timeline and regulatory hurdles remain.
-More studies are required, approvals could hang in limbo, lawsuits or appeals can arise, and opposition can take root.
+The project has commitments for funding from state representatives but significant timeline and regulatory uncertainties remain.
+More time and funds are needed to advance design, more studies are required for NEPA due to Caltrans and FHWA involvement with the I-405 encroachment, approvals could hang in limbo, lawsuits or appeals can arise, and other opposition can organize.
 Heavy-handing a vote to override years of professional analysis and Metro’s own experts does not communicate transparency nor inspire confidence.
 It weakens public trust in the process of planning major capital projects.
-It communicates disregard for Metro staff, planning professionals, engineers, and years of technical work and public engagement.
+It signals disregard for Metro staff, planning professionals, engineers, and years of technical work and public engagement.
 It undercuts public investment and taxpayer resources.
 It calls into question a governance structure on the Metro Board composed of members more aligned with re-election and political dynamics than evidence-based planning.
 We recognize we need transit champions in the South Bay.
-Supervisor Mitchell could fill this role and we know the importance of partnership.
-But after these events, we feel burned and trust will take time to repair.
+Supervisor Mitchell may want to fill this role and we know the importance of partnership.
+But after these events, our trust is broken and will take time to repair.

 Blue: “South Bay On Board” Bring Rail NOW / Red: “Right of Say”

 Heading to the Board vote on January 22nd, we felt it was important to show up and give it our all (video / agenda).
+Half of the room wearing red from Right of Say, the other half in blue from South Bay On Board.
 More than one hundred South Bay residents—parents, students, teachers, scientists, engineers, homeowners, business owners, transit riders and more—across our community spoke for the Hybrid LPA and dozens more were cut off from speaking due to time.
 Speakers shared lived experiences of disability, access, traffic violence, safety, transit dependence, and youth mobility.
-We turned out residents from the grassroots not only from Redondo Beach, Lawndale, and Torrance but also Gardena, Lomita, Hawthorne, Inglewood, Beach Cities and throughout LA County.
+We brought out residents from the grassroots not only from Redondo, Lawndale, and Torrance but also Gardena, Lomita, Hawthorne, Inglewood, Beach Cities and throughout LA County.
 We wore blue shirts in a sea of red and rode public buses and public transit to the meeting.

-Representatives from coalition organizations submitted letters in letterhead for Hybrid LPA with the number of people they represented.
+Representatives from coalition orgs submitted letters in letterhead for Hybrid LPA with the number of people they represented.
 Torrance brought their city council, city manager, transit staff, economic director, and public works director.
-Aside from the organized neighborhood group, there were zero community organizations for the Hawthorne Option.
-For Hybrid LPA there were 15+ grassroots community organizations with speakers urging the Board to certify and stay the course with the staff recommendation to bring rail now.
+For the Hawthorne Option there were only two neighborhood groups.
+For Hybrid LPA there were 15+ grassroots community organizations with speakers urging the Board to stay the course by certifying the staff recommendation to bring rail now.

 Representatives submitted letters from MoveLA (10,000), Streets For All (5,000), Abundant Housing LA (5,000), Indivisible South Bay LA (6,500), Torrance Chamber of Commerce (6,000), Transit Coalition (1,000), League of Women Voters (1,000), South Bay Bicycle Coalition (1,500), South Bay Forward (900), Downtown Torrance Association (61), Torrance Dems (120), Metro South Bay Service Council and more.
-Our Coalition submitted petitions from 587 residents, 22 businesses on Hawthorne, and over 60 residents in Lawndale supporting Hybrid LPA/ROW.
+Staff from Senator Ben Allen and Assemblymember Muratsuchi were present to deliver their support for the LPA / ROW.
+Our Coalition submitted petitions from 587 residents, 22 businesses on Hawthorne, and over 60 residents in Lawndale supporting Hybrid ROW LPA.
 We are proud that we came together to show up for our communities and to fight for effective transit to the South Bay.
 We built a movement and rallied everyday people and residents in our communities without traditional political capital.

 In the end, the vote was pre-determined and public comment made no difference.
-What we witnessed was not a fair weighting of facts and findings but an orchestrated theater.
-Many have rightfully raised concerns about Brown Act violations given the comments from multiple Board Members indicating they knew where the vote was headed or that their opinion had changed within the past two weeks.
+We witnessed not a fair weighting of facts and findings but an orchestrated theater.
+Many have raised concerns about Brown Act violations given comments from multiple Board Members indicating they knew where the vote was headed or that their opinion had changed in the past two weeks.
 Praise was given to “Right of Say” speakers for Hawthorne as “residents,” while “South Bay On Board” speakers for Hybrid LPA were labeled “activists.”
-These comments ignored that people who showed up to speak in support of the staff recommendation and Hybrid LPA are South Bay constituents, voters, and stakeholders who took time off work and school on a Thursday to be heard.
+These comments ignored the hundreds of people who showed up to stand for the staff recommendation and Hybrid LPA who are South Bay constituents, voters, and stakeholders who took time off work and school on a Thursday to be heard.

 South Bay residents in support of Hybrid LPA, one of three buses from Torrance Transit